How to Make White Buttercream

 You can always add more, but you can’t really take it back once it’s mixed in.
 Be careful and add it in small increments until you’re happy with how it looks.

 I like this method because it is insanely easy.
-The only down side is that if the frosting was super yellow, sometimes it can give it a slightly grayish tint.
+The only downside is that if the frosting is super yellow, sometimes it can give it a slightly grayish tint.

 Method #3 The Last Resort: Whitening Additives